 AI guidelines

-It is recommended to think about the value that using AI will add to your educational experience and where it could hinder it.
+Think about the value that using AI will add to your educational experience and where it could hinder it.

 When AI is chosen to be used within teaching you will be provided with recommendations for the different approaches you can be expected to use.
+This is likely to include:

 - What tools you can use.